lhaake/unit4-proj-frontend/project_worksheet.md

 4. Workouts are now ordered by most recent date (descending order) in the Dash and Filter Components
 5. Search bar and Filter are now on the same page!!

-Next up:
+Working on: You are logged in message - login screen Next up:
 1. Add form validation that shows up before pressing save
 4. Log in / Sign Up Messages -> Error and Confirmation